Custom trips, extra options and more

 An exploratory route for 2014; I've hiked part of this route a couple of times, but we're planning on doing the whole section this coming summer.
 Packrafts in hand, we'll hike west to east, along the coast of Wrangell - St. Elias National Park.
 We'll have (weather permitting) great views of the mighty St. Elias Mountain Range nearby, without the task of constantly climbing and descending; on one hand, it'll be easy, with no elevation loss/gain.
 On the other, it's one of the least visited areas of the park, indeed of Alaska, and we'll have numerous opportunities to explore this little traveled region.
 Expect this trip to be simply dripping with solitude.

-I'll have a full trip page posted for this trip before long, so stay tuned for an announcement, or drop me an email and ask for more details.
+I have a full trip page posted for this trip online now: click here for details.
 This one is a really cool trip - camped along the beach with a small campfire after supper, watching the Pacific Ocean roll by as the St. Elias mountains watch over from behind is a treat indeed!

 Snowshoeing in the boreal forest of Wrangell - St. Elias National Park.